 It should not have been difficult for Japan to attract medical tourists yet the number of patients it gets annually is comparatively low.
-The truth of the matter is that Japan did not concentrate on attracting the foreign patients until quite recently.
+The truth of the matter is that Japan did not concentrate on attracting the foreign patients with medical tourism marketing until quite recently.
 They have now started to make strategies and implementing them for establishing their medical tourism industry.

 |Medical Tourism Status||Tokyo, Yokohama-shi, Ōsaka-shi|

 |Clothing||Light jackets, light sweaters and other similar kinds of tops.|

 |Life Expectancy||79.5M /85.8F|

 |Recommended Vaccinations||Hepatitis A, Typhoid, Hepatitis B, Rabies, Diphtheria-tetanus,